krasoffski/pytasks/getting_started_with_python.md

 ## Beginner
-If Python is your first programming language or you don't know how loops and variables assignments work this section for your
+If Python is your first programming language or you don't know how loops work this section for you.

 You can ask me _Which version of Python to learn `Python2` or `Python3`?_
 Unfortunately both :-) but I recommend you to start with `Python 3.5` if you do